FastStore WebOps - Dashboard

 For a complete list of all store deployments and details about them, see the Deploys tab.

 This section lists all the deploy previews created for GitHub branches in your project repository.
-These previews are automatically available for each pull request opened for a corresponding branch.
+These previews are automatically available for each pull request opened in its corresponding branch.

 Deploys

-The Deploys tab provides insights into your store's deployments, including their status (success, failed, etc.).
+The Deploys tab provides insights into store deployments, including their status (success, failed, etc.).
 The table below summarizes the key features of the Deploys page.

 Feature | Description |